View Document Text

 Charles W. Robinson III and Amy Abbey Robinson work as a team on all investment

-general partner, through Charles W. Robinson III and Amy Abbey Robinson, provides
+General Partner, through Charles W. Robinson III and Amy Abbey Robinson, provides a

-daily review of accounts to insure appropriate asset allocation and individual security
+daily review of accounts to ensure appropriate asset allocation and individual security

 selection.
-Amy Abbey Robinson, and Charles W. Robinson III, help Clients and
+Amy Abbey Robinson and Charles W. Robinson III help Clients and prospects

-prospects define their needs and goals, which assists in determining appropriate asset
+define their needs and goals, which assists in determining appropriate asset allocations

 Review Triggers